 How To Grate Tomatoes (Ntomata sto Trifti)

 Grated tomatoes are a common ingredient in Greek recipes.
 I had never heard of grating tomatoes before I started my Greek food adventure, but it’s an elegant solution that predates food processors to the problem of obtaining fresh tomato puree.
-Why not use a food processor these days?
-Well you could, except that you’d have to include the skins unless you go to the bother of blanching and peeling the tomatoes.
+(Although you can indeed use a food processor.)
 By grating the tomatoes you essentially remove the meat from the skin, rather than vice versa, thus obtaining skinless tomato pulp.
 The method I learned from Zoe is illustrated in the photographs below.
 All you do is cut the stem-aand-shoulders end of the tomatoes and then grate them on a box grater.
 Alternatively, you could cut the tomatoes in half cross-wise and remove the seeds before grating them.
 I’ve hardly ever bothered to make tomato concasse since I learned of this technique.

 Place the tomato on the coarse holes of a box grater, skinless side down, and…begin!